mernstackman/react_commerce/README.md

 # REACT COMMERCE

-And eCommerce platfor built with ReactJs
+An eCommerce platform built with ReactJs